 Crohn's disease, also termed ileitis, regional enteritis, or granulomatous colitis, is a chronic inflammation of the intestine that extends into the deeper layers of the intestinal wall.
 Inflammation most often occurs in the lower section of the small intestine called the ileum and the first portion of the large intestine, the cecum (sometimes together called the ileocecal region).
 Crohn's disease can, however, develop in any part of the gastrointestinal tract, including the anus, stomach, esophagus, and even the mouth.
 It may affect the entire colon, develop as a string of contiguous ulcers in one part of the colon, or develop as multiple scattered clusters of ulcers with healthy tissue in between.

 Crohn's disease is relatively rare and can often be controlled with medical management.
 Around 70% of Crohn's sufferers will require surgery at some point, typically to correct obstruction, abscesses, or perforation.
 While surgical treatment can alleviate the symptoms, it does not cure Crohn's disease.

-If you or a loved one has received a diagnosis of Crohn's disease and would like a second opinion to confirm this diagnosis or discuss treatment options, please call for a second opinion consultation.
+If you or a loved one has received a diagnosis of Crohn's disease and would like a second opinion to confirm this diagnosis or discuss treatment options, please contact our Inflammatory Bowel Disease Center.

 Note: Inflammatory bowel disease is a general term used to describe two chronic disorders of the gastrointestinal tract for which no specific cause has been found — ulcerative colitis and Crohn's disease.